WASdev/sample.SpringBootWebsocket/README.md

 We're almost done!
 The final step is to modify our integration test to run properly on Arquillian.

-First, we'll need to rename the test class name to end in `TestIT`, to indicate that we're running an integration test.
-Specifically, we changed the class name from `GreetingIntegrationTests` to `GreetingIntegrationTestIT`.
+The `liberty-maven-plugin` integrates the `maven-failsafe-plugin` to run integration tests after the server has been created.
+According to the `maven-failsafe-plugin` [documentation](http://maven.apache.org/surefire/maven-failsafe-plugin/examples/inclusion-exclusion.html), the plugin will automatically include all test cases that match the `**/*IT.java` wildcard pattern.
+Thus, we rename the test class name from `GreetingIntegrationTests` to `GreetingIntegrationTestIT`.

+Alternatively, you can configure the plugin to include specific tests by name which do not match this pattern.

 Next, change the `@RunWith(SpringRunner.class)` annotation to `@RunWith(Arquillian.class)` to indicate that we want to use Arquillian to run the test case.